 Lyndsay Young poses in front of a video display at the U.S. Ski and Snowboard Association's headquarters in Park City.
 The video depicts Mikaela Shiffin just after she crossed the finish line to win an Olympic gold medal in Sochi, Russia, in 2014.
 (Photo: Bill Keshlear/College of Health)

-Alumna Lyndsay Young, class of 2014, PT, DPT, ATC, a resident of Park City, is physical therapist/athletic trainer for the U.S. Ski Team's top gold medal hopeful, Mikaela Shiffrin.
+Alumna Lyndsay Young, class of 2014, PT, DPT, ATC, a resident of Park City, is physical therapist/athletic trainer for one of the U.S. Ski Team's top racers, Mikaela Shiffrin.

-(Lyndsay sports athletic tape over her cheeks and nose to shield her face from the harsh winds and brutally cold temperatures in South Korea.)
+(Lyndsay sports athletic tape over her cheeks and nose to shield her face from the harsh winds and brutally cold temperatures in South Korea.
+Photo: Lyndsay Young)

 OLYMPIC UPDATE: Feb.
 15

 Mikaela Shiffrin failed to win the Olympic slalom Thursday, placing fourth in the event she has dominated over the course of this season’s FIS World Cup circuit.
 Mikaela has won five of seven World Cup slalom races along with a city event and a parallel slalom.
 The American standout won the Olympic slalom title four years ago in Sochi.
 "I've been skiing aggressively in slalom all season long.
 I've been confident, comfortable,'' Shiffrin said.
 "Coming here and skiing the way I did, really conservative, was a huge disappointment. ...
 That's how life goes.''